timcdlucas/zoon/README.md

 An overview of the project can be found [here](http://www.2020science.net/research/species-distribution-modelling).
 There is a blog to keep collaborators up to date with progress.
 This can be found [here](http://zoonproject.wordpress.com)

 Zoön is still being developed.
-Feel free to clone and use the code, open issues, let us know what you want etc. But don't expect much functionality from the package yet.
-If you would like to add functionality, please start writing modules!
+Feel free to clone and use the code, open issues, let us know what you want etc. If you would like to add functionality, please start writing modules!

 ### Basic usage